 Mercy & Service Leaders

 The Deacons and Deacon Assistants carry out the mercy and care service ministries of the church.
 Whether it’s visiting shut-ins or those in nursing homes or arranging meals for those that are sick.
-Deacons take care of the physical needs of our own church community as well as our local community.
+Deacons help to take care of the needs of our own church community as well as our local community.
 Deacons are ordained men.
 Deacon Assistants are commissioned men and women.

-To serve the Lord by conducting the caring ministry of the church by being agents of the benevolence and charity work, visiting the sick, being alert to the spiritual needs of the congregation for the purposes of freeing the pastoral staff to focus on prayer and the ministry of the Word, promoting unity within the church, and facilitating the spread of the gospel through a ministry of mercy.
+Serve the Lord by conducting the caring mercy ministry of the church by being agents of the benevolence and charity work, visiting the sick, being alert to the spiritual needs of the congregation for the purposes of freeing the pastoral staff to focus on prayer and the ministry of the Word, promoting unity within the church, and facilitating the spread of the gospel through a ministry of mercy.
 See Deuteronomy 15:11, James 1:27, Romans 12:6-7